andreasjordan/PowerShell-for-DBAs/README.md

 So I have stored the table structure in a structured format as well ([SampleSchema.psd1](./PowerShell/SampleSchema.psd1)) and automatically generate the correct DDL statements for each database system.
 See [Import-Schema.ps1](./PowerShell/Import-Schema.ps1) and [Import-Data.ps1](./PowerShell/Import-Data.ps1) on how I load the data.

+## What commands are included?

+For every database system, I have the following set of commands.
+The noun is prefixed by "Sql", "Ora", "My" or "Pg" depending on the target database system.

+### Import-Library

+Imports the needed DLLs from the matching NuGet package.
+Downloads the package if needed.
+Not needed for SQL Server as I use the classes included in the .NET Framework.

+### Connect-Instance

+Takes information about the instance, connects to the instance and returns a connection object.

+### Invoke-Query

+Takes a connection object and a query, executes the query using a data adapter and returns the data.

+### Read-Query

+Takes a connection object and a query, executes the query using a data reader and returns the data row by row as PSCustomObject.

+This command can be used in a pipeline where the data is consumed row by row by other commands.
+This way, the lange result of a query can we saved to a file row by row.

+### Export-Table

+Takes a connection object, a table name and a file path, selects the table line by line and writes the data line by line to the file.
+Each line will be encoded in json using `($row | ConvertTo-Json -Compress)`.
+The file can be imported using Import-Table.

+### Import-Table

+Takes a file path, a connection object and a table name, reads the file line by line and imports the data into the table in batches using bulk copy.

+Supported file formats:
+* xml: Format used by the [Stack Exchange Data Dump](https://archive.org/details/stackexchange).
+Every line is one row formated as xml and will be decoded with `([xml]$line).row`.
+* json: My own idea.
+Every line is one row formated as json and will be decoded with `$line | ConvertFrom-Json`.
+This is the format that Export-Table writes.

+### Get-TableInformation

+Takes a connection object and optionally a list of table names.
+If no table names are given, all tables are processed.
+For every table an object with the table name, the number of pages/blocks and the numer of rows is returned.
+This information can be used to loop over the tables and to know how many rows will be transfered using Get-TableReader and Write-Table to be able to display a progress bar.

+### Get-TableReader

+Takes a connection object and a table name, returns a data reader object.
+This can be used with Write-Table to transfer data from one database to another.

+### Write-Table

+Takes a connection object, a table name and either an array of data objects or a data reader object.
+Imports the data into the table in batches using bulk copy.

+## What command should I use?

+As a starting point, always use Import-Library and Connect-Instance to set up a connection.

+While working with small amounts of data that can be in memory all at once, use Invoke-Query to read data and Write-Table to write data.

+To transfer large amounts of data between databases and files, use Export-Table and Import-Table in case the supported file formats meet your requirements.
+To be more flexible use Read-Query and Write-Table.

+To transfer large amounts of data between databases, use Get-TableInformation, Get-TableReader and Write-Table.

 ## How can I use this for my job as a DBA?
 Do you have demos?

 I use this technology for some time now in different projects with both SQL Server and Oracle.